-Even a brief look at the median eCommerce conversion rates shows that most businesses would need 5 to 10x better results to achieve unicorn level 25% conversion rates.
+Even a brief look at the median eCommerce conversion rates shows that most businesses would need 5 to 10x better results to achieve unicorn-level 25% conversion rates.

-The best way to do this?
+What is the best way to do this?
 Invest in overall customer experience by optimizing web pages and removing common conversion killers.

 The following eight changes are essential if you want to ensure the successful future of your business.